inspire12/inspire12/README.md

-### Server Application Developer
+### Backend Software Engineer & Software Instructor
 - Hello!
-I am Seo Young-hak who want to make the world better and enjoyable by programming.
+I am Seo Yeong-hak who want to make the world better and enjoyable by programming.
-- I learned computer science by fascinating programming that makes the world comfortable and fun to change
+- I'm learning computer science by fascinating programming that makes the world comfortable and fun to change

 ### Interest